Arshad Warsi: Film career

 His only film role in 2012 was in a guest appearance in Ajab Gazabb Love.
 CNN-IBN wrote that Warsi was "good and effective".
 His first release of 2013 was the action-thriller Zila Ghaziabad in which he played the role of a gangster.
 Charu Thakur criticised the film but praised Warsi's performance.
 He played a lawyer in the Subhash Kapoor-directed Jolly LLB, his first solo hit.
 Raja Sen wrote that he was "earnest to a fault".
 He was awarded the BIG Star Entertainment Award for Most Entertaining Actor in a Comedy Film (Male) and the IIFA Award for Best Performance in a Comic Role and Apsara Film Producers Guild Award for Best Performance in a Comic Role for his performance in the comedy drama.
 The film won the National Film Award for Best Feature Film in Hindi.
 Warsi played an important role in the Amrit Sagar Chopra-directed sex comedy Rabba Main Kya Karoon (2013).
 He starred as the titular detective in Samir Tewari's comedy Mr Joe B. Carvalho opposite Soha Ali Khan.
 Panned by critics, the film failed to perform well at the box office.
 He starred in Abhishek Chaubey's Dedh Ishqiya (2014).
 He suffered a head injury while shooting an action scene for Manish Jha's comedy film The Legend of Michael Mishra.
 Ashish R Mohan's comedy Welcome to Karachi (2015) featured Warsi alongside Jackky Bhagnani and Lauren Gottlieb.
 Rohit Vats and Shubha Shetty-Saha lauded Warsi's acting and comic timing.
 Warsi's next superhit was Golmaal Again in 2017, in which he reprised the role of Madhav from previous Golmaal films, starring alongside Ajay Devgn, Tabu, Parineeti Chopra, Shreyas Talpade, Kunal Khemu and Tusshar Kapoor.
 It went on to become one of the year's highest grossers and was a blockbuster at the box office.
 After Golmaal Again, he went on to star in Bhaiyyaji Superhitt, Fraud Saiyaan, Total Dhamaal, Pagalpanti while film Zamaanat, a courtroom drama directed by S Ramanathan, is still unreleased.
 Arshad Warsi's last release was in March 2022, the Akshay Kumar and Kriti Sanon starrer 'Bachchan Pandey'.
-He'll next be seen in Jolly LLB 3 with Akshay Kumar, releasing on 19th September, 2025.
+He was seen in Jolly LLB 3 with Akshay Kumar, released on 19th September, 2025.